ridoan777/Customized_Homepage/README.md

-# Customized_Homepage
+# Customized Homepage
-This is a browser-friendly customizable homepage
+This is a browser-friendly customizable homepage.
+A real workspace for you with many necesarry tools and bookmarks all in one place.